Pediatric Occupational Therapist

 Wayne State University

 Wayne State University offers an entry-level master of occupational therapy (MOT) program.
-Designed to prepare students to become occupational therapy health care professionals, this 2.5-year program requires students to complete a bachelor’s degree before being admitted.
+This 2.5-year program, designed to prepare students to become occupational therapy health care professionals, requires students to complete a bachelor’s degree before admission.

-Made up of 93 credits, the program includes courses such as occupational therapy assessments and interventions (pediatric); pediatrics special topics; surface anatomy for occupational therapy; movement assessment and intervention; neurosciences for health care professionals; motor control; occupational therapy practice in the aging; and environment, occupation, and health.
+The program, which is made up of 93 credits, includes courses such as occupational therapy assessments and interventions (pediatric), pediatrics special topics, surface anatomy for occupational therapy, movement assessment and intervention, neurosciences for health care professionals, motor control, occupational therapy practice in the aging, and environment, occupation, and health.

 • Location: Detroit, MI